Sing for Something

 At £25 or £30 an hour?
 I was unemployed, 46 years old, with a wife, two kids and a mortgage to feed.
 ‘I don’t care about that’, he said.
 ‘It’s up to you, what you choose to do.’

 I never did go back.
 Years of subsequent experience of singing with choral societies has taught me to follow a score, if not to interpret the music unprompted.
-I know what the notes on the stave are called, of course, although it takes a moment to count the intervals; luckily, if I don’t think about it, I tend to go to the right notes by instinct.
+I know what the notes on the stave are called, of course, although it takes a moment to count the intervals in the bass clef, as I became a bass-baritone only late in life; luckily, if I don’t think about it, I tend to go to the right notes by instinct.
 Hearing the start-note only once, I can both retain it in my head through many repetitions in rehearsal, when (much to my satisfaction) I find choir leaders who refuse to trust me will spend ages fiddling with their little tuning devices, only to agree I was on pitch all along; and develop the rest of the melody away from it.

 Through much practice, I gained an ability to acquire and retain at least a few lines, enough to perform them back immediately.
 By the following week, the piece is entirely forgotten, even the title – until I hear the start-note once more, and the opening phrase of the lyrics, whereupon it all comes flooding back.
 I have developed an instinct for knowing where a tune is probably going to go next, and recognise common harmonic progressions.
 I lipread cues virtually instantaneously from better singers, and have taught myself through bitter experience of being ‘outed’ for breathing in all the wrong places, to cunningly conceal those little breaths snatched illicitly in the middle of words, that get singers like me, ex-smokers, who tend to tense-up and can’t breathe properly, to the end of a line.
 And whenever I have had any money, I have taken a few theory lessons, although I am still baffled by tempo and key signatures, the Circle of Fifths and the relative minor.